anuja2015/AZ-104/Deploy-and-manage-compute resources/Module14.md

 - A collection of containers that get scheduled on the same host machine.
 - The containers in a container group share a lifecycle, resources, local network, and storage volumes.
+- Container group is analogous to a pod in K8s.
 - Azure Container Instances allocates resources to a multi-container group by adding together the resource requests of all containers in the group.
 - two common ways to deploy a multi-container group: Azure Resource Manager (ARM) templates and YAML files.
      ARM template: recommended for other azure services when creating a container instances, such as azure Files file share.